yoozzeek/zk-lisp/README.md

 > [!NOTE]
 > ZK Lisp targets at >= 128-bit conjectured
 > security in release, and 64-bit in debug builds.

+## PROVER BACKEND STATUS: FROZEN (PoC)

+**ARCHIVED: v0.1 (Proof of Concept)**
+The prover in this repository represents the initial architectural prototype of `zk-lisp`.
+Active development has moved to a proprietary private stack.

+### Production Engine Capabilities (v2.0 Private Stack)

+The commercial version of the engine implements a fully streamed, multi-segment prover that solves the "RAM Explosion" problem inherent in standard STARK architectures (like Winterfell/Miden).

+### Key Performance Metrics (Current Benchmarks):

+* **O(Segment) Memory Footprint:**
+    * Achieved flat RAM consumption independent of total trace length.
+    * **<1GB RAM** required to prove **1,000,000+ execution rows**.
+    * Eliminated the requirement to allocate the "Full Trace" before proving.

+* **Stateful Segment Builder:**
+    * Replaced the "Slice-then-Prove" approach with a simulate-then-stream architecture.
+    * The Segment builder constructs Trace, RAM, ROM, and Merkle paths directly from opcodes on-the-fly.
+    * Maintains global state across segment boundaries while proving segments in parallel.

+* **Parallelization & Speed:**
+    * **8.3x Latency Reduction** observed in benchmarks (1000s -> 120s for complex logic).
+    * Trace generation and witness construction are fully parallelized across available cores.

+For licensing, integration inquiries, or architectural consultation regarding high-performance ZK Provers, please contact via zeek@tuta.com.

 ## How it works